gabrielwr/Investment-Calculator/README.md

 Overview:

   While the front end of this calculator still needs work, feel free to pull up the javascript file in repl.it (https://repl.it/CmPu/6) and use the variable names to input the appropriate values.
+To see the unfinished front end, click here: https://jsfiddle.net/d9oz354p/

   This calculator was conceived of after a rather intense chapter of learning about personal finance.
 During that time, I had a favorite retirement calculator that just disappeared from the internet one day!
 So I figured I would try to recreate it and even improve upon it (since it was probably made in the early 2000's...)